-Brevity and clarity are your two most important rules to follow when it comes to communicating as a product manager.
-Don’t use jargon, but instead make sure you’re speaking the language of whomever it is you’re communicating too.
+Brevity and clarity are the two most important rules to follow when communicating as a product manager.
+Don’t use jargon, but instead, make sure you’re speaking the language of whomever it is you’re communicating too.
 For example, don’t use overly technical spiel when talking with senior decision-makers - you’ll only confuse them.

 Perhaps most importantly, your target audience — that is, the people you are designing for - should always be at the forefront of all discussions.
 This will help route all conversations on the end goal.

 Product managers can often fall into a sneaky trap: death by meetings.

 It can creep up on you out of nowhere - what seems like a series of essential working sessions can quickly spiral into sinkholes on your team’s productivity.

 But worry not, it’s relatively easy to avoid this trap with a bit of planning.

 Plan and circulate a clear meeting objective with every attendee as soon as you book them in for a meeting.
 Make sure everybody understands why they are there and what needs to be decided before the meeting ends.
 You may find it helpful to send out a simple agenda or just a ‘purpose of the meeting’ email.

 Above all, only ever invite those who absolutely have to be there.
 And then keep the meeting short.
 Like, really short.